≡ Menu

 * Negative figures are capped at -50%.

-* Twitter’s operating margin in 2022 is up to 2Q only as the company has been taken private since Q3.
+* Twitter’s operating margin is up to only 2Q 2022 as the company has been taken private since Q3 2022.

 * All companies’ fiscal year begins on Jan 1 and ends on Dec 31.

-Again, Meta Platforms leads the pack when it comes to operating margin.
+The definition of operating margin is available here: operating margin.
+Again, Meta Platforms leads the pack when it comes to operating efficiency, as reflected by its impressive operating margins.

-As presented in the chart, Meta Platforms’ operating margin topped 24.8% as of fiscal 2022, the highest among all social media companies in comparison.
+As presented in the chart, Meta Platforms’ operating margin topped at an impressive 42% as of fiscal year 2024, the highest among all social media companies compared.

-Despite being a leading social media company, Meta’s profitability has significantly declined since 2016, as reflected in the decreasing operating margin.
+Despite being a leading social media company, Meta’s profitability has modestly declined since 2016, as reflected by the decreasing operating margin which has gone down from the peak of nearly 50% in 2017 to 42% as of 2024.

-The negative operating margins show that social media companies like Snapchat, Pinterest, and Twitter have enormous operating expenses, primarily in research and development expenses, as presented in this article, Meta R&D Vs. Snap, Twitter, And Pinterest.
+Nevertheless, the poor operating margins of Twitter, Snapchat, and Pinterest illustrate the huge operating expenses incurred by these companies, due primarily to research and development expenses, as presented in this article, Meta R&D Vs. Snap, Twitter, And Pinterest.

 Back To Table Of Contents